-LITHIUM based grease is waterproof, Ideal for water pump bearings and stuffing boxes.
+LITHIUM based grease is waterproof, ideal for water pump bearings and stuffing boxes.

 Heavily oil all sliding and reciprocating components when assembling.
-Always use clean engine oll!
+Always use clean engine oil!

 Metric bolt class numbers identify bolts by their strength with 10.9 the